The short version

 - Release page views — which release notes pages get traffic.

-- Coarse geolocation — country-level only, derived server-side from IP and not stored alongside any identifier.
+- Coarse geolocation — country-level only, derived server-side from IP.
+The IP itself is anonymized and never stored.

 What's not collected

-- Your identity, email, IP address, or any other PII.
+- Your identity, email, or any directly identifying PII.

 - City-level or precise geolocation — granular location data collection is disabled.